kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 2. A more exhaustive solution to node readiness is being proposed in - https://github.com/kubernetes/enhancements/pull/5416 , we are open to the idea of using it when it becomes usable from CAS.

+### When it is safe to Prevent pod placement?

+Generally speaking it is safe to prevent pod placement to nodes without CSI driver in scheduler, if cluster-admin or Kubernetes distro is aware that, it is running a version of autoscaler (CAS or Karpenter), which is aware of CSI attach limits coming from the node.
+For CAS this generally means, `enable-csi-node-aware-scheduling` flag should be enabled and set to true in the version of CAS that is running in the cluster.

+#### What happens if cluster-admin opts-in to prevent pod scheduling but autoscaler does not have CSI attach limit awareness?

+If autoscaler has updated `NodeVolumeLimits` plugin from the scheduler but has otherwise has `enable-csi-node-aware-scheduling` flag disabled in CAS (or has no `CSINode` awareness), then CAS will *not* be able to schedule any pods that use CSI volume during its simulations on new nodes.
+The kube-scheduler will keep rejecting simulated node because, it will not have any `CSINode` information.
+This will be bad and autocaling will be more or less broken for pods that require CSI volumes.

 ### Test Plan